DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

     The Speed is calculated temporally and can only be calculated correctly when the animation is playing forward in real-time.
 Use the "Refresh Speed" Button to force LC to calculate the correct speed at the current frame.

 .. warning::
     The Speedometer in the Add-on UI is only working when the mouse is hovering over the panel.
 Otherwise this value does not update due to the way Blender works.
+The Speedometer in the 3D view is not affected by this.

 .. _real-time-physics: